nassir-malik/IOT-ESP8266-Google-Home/README.md

 4. Update and flash your ESP8266 with "ESP8266/WebSocketClient/ESP8266_WebSocketClient/ESP8266_WebSocketClient.ino"

-5. Create an API.ai agent and import "matrix-ai.zip"  and setup Google intagration and webhook
+5. Create an API.ai agent and import "matrix-ai.zip"  and setup Google integration and webhook

 6. Test and enjoy.